MrThearMan/drf-pipeline-views/docs/metadata.md

 # Metadata class

-Pipeline views include a metadata class that adds additional data to OPTIONS responses based on defined pipelines.
+Pipeline views include a metadata class that adds additional data to `OPTIONS` responses based on defined pipelines' Input and Output serializers.
 For example, a pipeline defined like this:

 ```python
 class InputSerializer(serializers.Serializer):